Fractal

 That efficiency, measured in elimination of I/O wait states thus optimizing the processors, is fast becoming the domain of Fractal™ architectures.

-Fractal Programming is the next step up from microservices.
+Fractal Computing is the next step up from microservices.
 A microservice makes code reusable, cuts programming time, takes advantage of containers, yet runs with pretty much the same efficiency as the technology it replaced.

-Fractal Programming delivers a microApp™.
+Fractal Computing delivers a microApp™.

 Each microApp has, built in, the full tech stack it needs to operate.
 The data management, middleware, security and even GUI are purpose-built for that microApp.